Water Week 2022 – Stormwater Events

 - Robyn DeYoung, Municipal Stormwater Program, Water Permits Division, Office of Water, US EPA

-Additionally, Capitol Hill legislative staff will explain recent and pending legislation pertaining to stormwater:
+Additionally, Capitol Hill legislative staff explained recent and pending legislation pertaining to stormwater:

-Register through GoToWebinar to participate on Thursday, April 29 at 1:00 PM Eastern Time.
-During this webcast, you will hear from John Putnam, who was recently appointed as the Deputy General Counsel for the US Department of Transportation (invited).
-A hot topics panel will also include discussions on resilience, trash, maintenance, and equity in the stormwater sector.
-The panelists include:
+During the Part 2 webcast on Thursday, April 29, attendees heard from John Putnam, who was recently appointed as the Deputy General Counsel for the US Department of Transportation.
+A hot topics panel also included discussions on resilience, trash, maintenance, and equity in the stormwater sector.
+The panelists included:

 - Marissa Aho, Chief Resilience Officer, City of Houston